Let’s Get Emotional With Rejection: Anchors Up, It’s Time to Sail Through

 By identifying moments where the pain still lingers – or where it may have quietly chipped away at our self-trust or self-worth – we can begin to unpack these experiences in a way that helps us, rather than holds us back.

 Delving into the past and into the deep depths of the psyche takes time, patience and the right unpacking space.
-And while today’s focus is on rejection – the truth is – these small steps and calming tools can help us navigate all the emotions we humans share.
+And while today’s focus is on rejection, the truth is, these small steps can help us navigate all the emotions we humans share.

 To Write Or Not To Write, That is The Question.

 Usually, I’m the first to say, “You do you.”
 And I still stand by that.
 But I do have a dilemma here.
 While I don’t believe in a one-size-fits-all approach, I also believe many of us don’t give journalling a fair chance.
 Not because it doesn’t work, but because the act of doing it can feel uncomfortable at first.
-Which, is a completely natural and normal feeling – one I experienced myself when I first began journalling.
+Which, is a completely natural and normal feeling, one I experienced myself when I first started.

-And since we’re here, quietly approaching our minds and emotions with a little more curiosity and kindness (especially with rejection at the centre of it), I feel it’s worth asking:
+But since we’re here, approaching our minds and emotions with a little more curiosity and kindness (especially with rejection at the centre of it), I feel it’s worth asking:

 Is there a chance you may be resisting journalling because you’ve been told it doesn’t work?